lbussy/brew-bubbles/docs/assembly/index.rst

 Device Assembly
 ========================================

 Brew Bubbles runs on an ESP8266 controller.
 To detect the information to be logged, you need to connect specific devices to the controller.
-I have provided a circuit board design, sometimes called a "shield" to make this easier.
+I have provided a circuit board design, sometimes called a "shield," to make this easier.

 Assembly is not difficult, but it does require some basic soldering.